 Figure 3 – Example of a Wide Band Pass (WBP) IR Filter

 However, depending on the application, we may want to only allow a very specific wavelength to pass-through the IR Filter, and this is done by severely tightening up the cut-on-and cut-off bands to create a ‘Narrow Band Pass’ filter.
-This means that only IR light of a very specific wavelength will pass-through, and nothing else will pass through (see Figure 4).
+This means that only IR light of a very specific wavelength will pass-through, and nothing else (see Figure 4).”

 Figure 4 – Example of a Narrow Band Pass (NBP) IR Filter